SummaryRead the full fact sheet

 - having annual foot checks by a podiatrist

-- reporting to your doctor any changes to your feet, such as sores, as soon as you detect them.
+- reporting to your doctor any changes to your feet, such as redness, swelling or cuts or wounds, as soon as you detect them.

 Diabetes, exercise and blood glucose levels

-Exercise causes your muscles to use more glucose, so it affects your BGLs.
-It is important for people with diabetes to keep track of their BGLs when they exercise.
+Exercise causes your muscles to use more glucose, so it can lower your BGLs.
+It is important for people with diabetes to keep track of their BGLs before, during and after exercise.

 Exercise causes your muscles to use more glucose.
 This lowers your BGLs.
 For people taking insulin or diabetes tablets (which make you produce more insulin) there is a risk of your BGLs going too low.

 Check your BGLs before during and after exercise to see how the particular exercise you are doing affects your BGLs.
-The type, length of time (duration) and intensity of exercise can all have an effect.
+The type, length of time (duration), your fitness level and intensity of exercise can all have an effect.

 You can reduce your risk of hypoglycaemia during and after exercise by:

-- checking your BGLs before exercise – make sure your BGL is at least 7mmol/L before exercise
+- checking your BGLs before exercise – make sure your BGL is at least 7.0 mmol/L before exercise

 - checking your BGL regularly during and after exercise